kounoike/gitbucket-plugin-farm-test/README.md

 ## adding new plugin

 This farm requires that plugin uses [sbt-gitbucket-plugin](https://github.com/gitbucket/sbt-gitbucket-plugin).
-Please use it.
+Please use it and create tag with plugin version.

 Please create PR it contains `plugins/_plugin_name_/_plugin_name_.sh`